← Back to Knowledge Graph

 The Framework

-A risk policy is a standing rule that specifies how to handle a category of risky decisions — applied automatically, without case-by-case deliberation.
-'Always take the highest deductible.'
-'Never buy extended warranties.'
-'Accept all favorable small gambles where the potential loss is under 1% of net worth.'
-Each individual application of the rule will occasionally produce a loss.
-But over many applications, the portfolio of decisions produces near-certain aggregate gains — because favorable gambles, aggregated, overwhelm the losses.
+A risk policy is a pre-committed standing rule that applies broad framing automatically: "Always take the highest deductible."
+"Never buy extended warranties."
+"Accept all favorable small gambles."
+Each individual application of the rule may produce a loss, but the portfolio of decisions produces near-certain gains over time — because aggregating favorable bets rapidly eliminates the probability of overall loss.

 Where It Comes From